Swooperz/filesplitter/README.md

 # filesplitter
-Split any text-based file into a specified number of smaller part
+Split any text-based file into a specified number of smaller parts and then download them to your computer.